XRPLF/xrpl-dev-portal/websocket_api.md

 | ledger_index | String or Unsigned Integer| (Optional) The sequence number of the ledger to use, or a shortcut string to choose a ledger automatically.
 (See [Specifying a Ledger](#specifying-a-ledger-instance))|
 | peer | String | (Optional) A unique ID for a second account.
 If provided, show only lines of trust connecting the two accounts. |

-The following parameters are deprecated and should not be used: `ledger` and `peer_index`.
+The following parameters are deprecated and may be removed without further notice: `ledger` and `peer_index`.

+This method may be changed in the future to provide better scalability.
+See [RIPD-343](https://ripplelabs.atlassian.net/browse/RIPD-343) for details and status.

 #### Response Format ####